ForthTek/PictoHunt/README.md

 PictoHunt is an online image sharing application being developed by ForthTek, a group of 3rd year students from Heriot-Watt in Edinburgh.

+# Changes to make:
+Set browse to be home, and centre it on the navbar
+Set old home to be profile

+Profile page:
+    remove "your profile" button
+    add "liked/disliked posts"
+    remove location?

 # To Do:

 Link to Database \